 These props can be as outlandish as the sportsbook operator wants them to be.
 They usually take place during the most publicly popular events such as a Royal Wedding in the United Kingdom or who will play a specific role in a movie series.

-While they may be fun, these kind exotic proposition bets are not legal in America.
-The Nevada Gaming Control Board has not seen these wagers fit for approval yet.
-This could change in Nevada and in other states that may legalize sports betting in America.
+While they may be fun, most of these kinds of exotic proposition bets are not legal in America.
+This could change in Nevada and in other states that may legalize sports betting.

 Personal prop bets